From the owners of Miami Beach’s southern-style eatery Yardbird comes Khong River House in Miami Beach.

 A Thai temple in Homestead, Florida is importing all the produce, giving a new meaning to farm-to-table.
 Even the decor at Khong River House is authentic with license plates and a tin roof.
 The restaurant was even blessed by Thai Monks.
 “Traditional Thai people want somebody with a beautiful mind, beautiful heart, someone superior to give you a blessing.”

-Watch the video to learn about Chef Bee’s favorite dishes including Curry Boat Noodles, Pork Belly Curry and the eponymous “Killer Bee” cocktail.Be sure to tell them Soul Of Miami sent you!
+Watch the video to learn about Chef Bee’s favorite dishes including Curry Boat Noodles, Pork Belly Curry and the eponymous “Killer Bee” cocktail.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.